blap/GALI/README.md

 ### 2.1 Setup

-- Install the libaries listed in the requirements.txt.
+- Install the required libraries listed in requirements.txt.

 - Download the source code.

 ### 2.2 Get the model

-We provide the GALI implementation based on Llama.
-The model modification are written in the models/DPI/patches/Llama.py, other help function are written in files in the models/DPI dir.
-Users can get a GALI-Llama by using the following code:
+We provide a GALI implementation based on LLaMA.
+The model modifications are implemented in models/DPI/patches/Llama.py, while additional helper functions are located in the models/DPI directory.
+Users can obtain a GALI-LLaMA model using the following code:

 ```python
 from models.DPI.dpi import get_model_and_tokenizer